We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 If you plan to resell your diamond, you may want to minimize the fluorescence to avoid giving the buyer a reason to offer a lower price.
 There may not be much merit to their claim, but it could be used as an excuse to avoid paying a premium price for it.

 What Does Fluorescence Look Like?

 If you’re examining diamonds in person or online, you likely wouldn’t notice which ones have fluorescence, which is why it’s important to see examples.

 Blue Nile, an online diamond retailer, displays their best selling fluorescent diamonds.

-This 0.80-carat round cut diamond has “strong blue” fluorescence.
+This one-carat diamond has “strong blue” fluorescence.